Kailasanathar Temple, Thandankorai: Specialities

 Thandankorai is inhabited by large number of vedic scholars.
 They performed several yagas.
 Of them Raghunatha Vajpayee known as Ayyappa Dikshitar has performed three Garuda vahanas.
 The Kumbhabhishekham of the temple was held on 8 June 2012.

 Structure

 The temple has a beautiful nandhi mandapa.
-Facing south, it has a entrance.
+Facing south, it has an entrance.
 In the west stuccos of Shiva, Parvati are found sitting on rishaba.
 They are flanked by Vinayaka, Subramania with his consorts Valli and Deivanai.
 Vinayaka and Sunbramania are found with their vahanas mouse and peacock respectively.
 After the entrance, in the front mandapa the shrine of the Goddess is found.
 In the left, facing east, the shrine of the presiding deity is found.
 In the outer prakara shrines of Vinayaka, Subramania with his consorts Valli and Deivanai, Gajalakshmi, Chandikesvarar and Navagraha are found.
 The shrine of Navagraha is found in lotus shape.
 Very near to them nandhi mandapa is found.